Guide: Choose the right bed!

 The halfhigh bed

 The halfhigh bed is the lowest of the three high beds.
 The ladder has 2 small steps, which is why this bed is great for younger children, who would like a bed with a little height.
-The height under the bed is 69-72cm - depending on whether it is a BASIC or PREMIUM bed.
+The height under the bed is 69-72cm - depending on whether it is a ECO Dream or ECO Luxury bed.
 The approximately 70cm gives you that extra space in the bedroom where you can add storage or make a cozy cave.
 But you can also choose to use the bed as a bunk bed.
 Where you place an extra mattress on the floor, so younger children can acess the bed.

 The benefits of the halfhigh bed is that it's available in several size: 70x160, 70x190, 90x200, and 120x200cm.